Banks, fintechs, PMs, telcos, retailers, issuers and financial service organisations.

 - Name(s) of nominated organisation(s)

-- The initiative must be reflective of your Environmental, Social and Governance (ESG) Strategy – strategic intent
+- The initiative must be reflective of your environmental, social and governance (ESG) strategy – strategic intent.
+For the avoidance of doubt, this includes equality, equity, diversity and inclusion

 - How the initiative aligns to the UN Sustainable Development Goals

-- The initiative demonstrate evidenced impact metrics of the E, S or G in Environmental, Social and Governance where applicable
+- The initiative demonstrates and provides evidence of impact metrics relating to the E, S or G in ESG, where applicable

 Evidence of success/metrics

-- How the initiative embedded in the strategy
+- How the initiative is embedded in the strategy